TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Quickstart/1-Preqrequisites.rst

 7. PHP IDE / Editor

     It is recommended to use a good PHP IDE.
-As part of the target audience of this guide you should already use something like PhpStorm, Visual Studeio Code, vi(m)...
+As part of the target audience of this guide you should already use something like PhpStorm, Visual Studio Code, vi(m)...

 8. Assumed path structure and name usage